bitofmind/swift-one-state/README.md

 }
 ```

-Of course it is often prefereable to add computed properties directly to your `State` when that is possible.
+Of course it is often preferable to add computed properties directly to your `State` when that is possible.

 ```swift
 struct State: Equatable {